ChatScript/ChatScript/WIKI/ChatScript-Json.md

 which you could continue indexing like `[1].id.firstname`.

 You can walk an array by using `[$_index]` and varying the value of `$_index`.

 When you access an array element, you have to quote the text because it consists of multiple tokens to CS which breaks off `[` and `]`.
-If you are just accesing an object field of something, you can quote the string or just type it direct
+If you are just accesing an object field of something, you can quote the string or just type it directly
 ```
 ^jsonpath(.id $object2)
 ^jsonpath(".id" $object2)